55Cancri/metro-lens/README.md

 # Local development
 1. `cd` into client folder, then run `yarn start`.

+# Update api key
+1. In the appsync wizard, create a new key in the settings.
+2. Copy the API key and paste in `client/src/credentials.ts` and `cloud/staging/.env.atlantic`.
+Then in cloud/.env, update the `GRAPHQL_ENDPOINT` and the `GRAPHQL_API_KEY`.

 # Update components when graphql schema changes
 1. `cd` into the `/cloud` directory and run `yarn watch`.
 2. This command will look for changes in both the server graphql schema and the schemas used by React and generate or update new React components.